Lecture

 Russell Watkins | wikicommons

 The top point here is B, standing for behaviour.
 This, like direct violence, comes down to observable actions people take.
-A and C, the bottom points, stand for attitudes and context (in former models it was known as contradictions).
-Attitudes that underlie behaviours can include prejudices, beliefs or perceptions.
+A and C, the bottom points, stand for attitudes and context (in an older version it was called contradictions).
+Attitudes that underlie behaviour often include prejudices, beliefs, perceptions or narratives.
 The context here refers to the nuances of a given situation.

-Like with the first pyramid, only looking at the top/visible point will only get you so far.
-You have to take into account these more subtle factors if you want a deeper understanding of the conflict (and thus create solutions that address the actual roots).
+Like with the first pyramid, looking just at the top/visible point will only get you so far.
+You have to take into account more subtle factors if you want a deeper understanding of the conflict (and thus create solutions that address its actual roots).

-So if we take the issue of the Niger delta again, the behaviour would be the organized resistance of the people to Shell's actions.
+So if we return to the Niger Delta example, the behaviour would be the organized resistance of the people to Shell's actions.
 Divorced from attitudes and context, it might be easily to misunderstand (or easier to misrepresent) their resistance.
-The context involved would be the historical marginalization of the people living in the delta, their peripherality when it comes to state power, their inability to go through official channels to protect themselves from getting sick.
+Our professor suggests that the context involved is the historical marginalization of the people living in the Delta, their peripherality when it comes to state power or their inability to go through official channels to protect themselves from getting sick.
 The conflict looks much different when you take this into account.

-This, Heather says, is what she appreciates about Galtung – he doesn't settle for simplistic models.
+This, she says, is what she appreciates about Galtung – he doesn't settle for simplistic models.
 Conflict (and violence) are more than what's obvious or measurable at first glance.
 And our inability to engage with these subtle factors might make it harder to create solutions that stick.
+With the Delta, a solution that doesn't take into account the needs of the people resisting Shell would only kick the can down the road.

 The point here is to bring clarity to complicated conflicts.
-This goes hand in hand with the idea of raising a conflict – which makes the underlying dynamics more visible.
-The BLM movement, Heather suggests, tried to use the protests to raise the conflict of systemic racism and make it more visible.
-This can be countered, though, but acts of obscuring.
-Instances of looting and crime during the protests, especially in Portland, had the effect of obscuring issues of structural racism by creating the ongoing debate of whether or not BLM is violent or not.
+The term raising a conflict means making underlying conflict dynamics more visible.
+This means resisting an easy resolution that would only meet one side's (usually the more powerful one's) needs.
+The BLM movement, our professor suggests, used the protests to raise conflicts orbiting systemic racism and make them more visible.
+The opposite is known as obscuring a conflict: making important dynamics invisible, or presenting a conflict as simpler than it actually is (usually in service of one side).
+This isn't always intentional.
+Instances of looting and crime during the protests, especially in Portland, had the effect of obscuring issues of structural racism by creating the ongoing debate of whether or not BLM is inherently violent or not.
+Lots of discourse focuses on the issue of violence than on the issue of racism and what to do about it.

-The media doesn't help – things can often get obscured easily.
-Different sides prompt their narrative, and it can be hard to find out what's actually happening on the ground.
+Media outlets are major tools for raising or obscuring conflicts.
+But usually things get obscured more than raised, she says.
+Different sides promote their narratives, making it hard to find out what's actually happening on the ground.
 This, arguably, can be a form of cultural violence.

 Josh Nadeau is a freelance writer and dialogue practitioner.